Energy Employees Occupational Illness Compensation Program Act (EEOICPA)

 Our fees for assisting with claims under EEOICPA Part B are set by statute (42 U.S.C.
 7385g), and we do not collect any fees unless and until your claim is paid.
 No attorneys’ fees are charged for unsuccessful claims.
 If we are filing an initial claim for payment of lump-sum compensation under EEOICPA Part B, our fees are two percent (2%) of the total payment made.
 For example, upon payment of a $150,000 claim, Stephens & Stephens collects $3,000, and the remainder is paid to the client.
 If we are objecting to a recommended decision denying payment of lump-sum compensation under EEOICPA Part B, our fee is ten percent (10%) of the total payment made.
 Expenses payable in addition to the statutory attorney fee will be discussed in advance.
 For example, if it is necessary to order documents to support your claim, we may request that you provide payment for the actual cost of the document before we order it, or we may request that you provide such payment when your claim is paid.

-Energy Employees Occupational Illness Compensation Program Act
+Overview of the Energy Employees Occupational Illness Compensation Program Act (EEOICPA)

 The Energy Employees Occupational Illness Compensation Program Act (EEOICPA) (42 U.S.C. § 7384 et seq.) was passed on Oct.
 30, 2000, effective July 31, 2001.
 It was later amended by the National Defense Authorization Act for Fiscal Year 2002 (Pub.
 L. 107-107, § 3151(b)) and the Ronald W. Reagan National Defense Authorization Act for Fiscal Year 2005 (Pub.
 L. 108-375; § 3161).